traxjs/trax/packages/trax/doc/stores.md

 ##  Utilities
 ### ```async(...)```

-Create an async function from a generator function in order to have its logs properly tracked in the trax logger This is meant to be used in store wrapper objects to expose action functions.
+Create an async function from a generator function in order to have its logs properly tracked in the trax logger.
+This is meant to be used in store wrapper objects to expose action functions.
 This can also be used to define an async block that will be called asychronously (e.g. store async initialization).

 Note: The reason for **using generator functions** instead of simple **async functions** is because trax can determine when JS runs in the generator callstack or not.
 This cannot be done with async functions.
 This is why any async function that we want to track in the trax dev tools must be implemented as a generator function.